IHE/IT-Infrastructure/MHD-HIE/README.md

 * Persistence of Document, DocumentManifest, List, and DocumentReference
     * ability to transform FHIR xml <--> json for these three resources
-* Subscribe or be configured as an endpoint of the PRIM patient feed
+* Subscribe or be configured as an endpoint of the PRIM patient feed -- Update metadata when Merge occurs
-    * Update DocumentReference.subject, DocumentManifest.subject, and List.subject when a Merge occurs
+    * Update DocumentReference.subject, DocumentManifest.subject, and List.subject
+	* Update DocumentReference.author, List.source, DocumentManifest.recipient
 * Seems the PRIM manager should be part of the central infrastructure.
 So that clients can use PDQm, PIXm, or PRIM feed to be up-to-date on patient identity.
 Right?
 * Management of metadata rules, and verification of new submissions meet those rules -- This is the set of allowed metadata as we describe in the Metadata Handbook
     * might bring in the SVSm for this?
 Seems it would be good to have this right away